whatwareweb/audio-receiver/JOURNAL.md

 Time spent: 4.5 hours

-# June 22 - basically just data entry 😭
+# June 22 - basically just a ton of data entry 😭
 The first thing i did was to finish up on the BOM.
 Just more looking up products in Mouser, so pretty straightforward.
 One quirk I had to do was to pub another non-placed fuse holder in the schematic to appear on the BOM.
 A couple things of note were the resistor power values, I had to calculate those from the given example voltages in the schematic.
 For some of the higher-power resistors it was a little difficult to find resistors that fit the specs, so I had to learn a lot about Mouser's search features to find the resistors i needed.
 ![image](https://github.com/user-attachments/assets/eebd2d85-1adb-4742-867c-eaa6a9d3cfe4)